-Methods: We maintained regular engagement with BDUK throughout the process through one-to-one meetings and through the participation in and hosting of industry events.
-Where necessary and appropriate, we provided letters of support to make clear our funding commitments to Borderlink included capital to execute on the Project Gigabit contracts they had bid for.
+Methods: We maintained regular engagement with BDUK throughout the process through one-to-one meetings and through the participation in industry events.
+Where necessary and appropriate, we provided letters of support to make clear our funding commitments to Wildanet and are aiding Wildanet in accessing external debt to finance the implementation of this contract.